[Interview] No change in EU relations after Armenia revolution

 It also recalled the Maidan revolution in Ukraine in 2014 - a peaceful protest against a corrupt regime, but one which ended in bloodshed and triggered a confrontation between Russia and the West.

-The Armenian movement embraced the same values - rule of law and democracy - which Ukrainian protesters symbolised by waving EU flags after the regime rejected an EU alliance under Russian duress.
+The Armenian movement embraced the same values - rule of law and democracy - which Ukrainian protesters symbolised by waving EU flags after the regime rejected an EU alliance.

 There were no EU flags on the streets of Yerevan in May, however.
-There was also no revolution back in 2013 when Armenia, like Ukraine, rejected closer EU ties.
+There was also no revolution back in 2013 when Armenia, like Ukraine, rejected closer EU ties under Russian duress.

 The big difference, for Mnatsakanyan, was what he called Armenia's "security architecture".

-The other difference was the lesson of Georgia and Ukraine, when neither the EU or Nato lifted a finger to help after Russia stirred up conflict to keep them down.
+The other difference was the lesson of Georgia and Ukraine, when neither the EU or Nato lifted a finger to help when Russia stirred up conflict to keep them down.

 "Look at Azerbaijan.
 Look at Turkey.
 We're a country that has been blockaded for 27 years by these two states, a country which has existential security threats … We can't afford a security vacuum for ten minutes," Mnatsakanyan told EUobserver in an interview after his EU visit, referring to Armenia's old conflict with Azerbaijan and its ally Turkey.